• Skip to primary navigation

 • Preheat oven to 375°F (190°C).
 Line a baking sheet with parchment paper.

 • Gently squeeze some excess liquid from the tofu.
-(I place mine between a couple kitchen towels and lightly press down for about 15 seconds.)
+(Place it between kitchen towels and lightly press down for about 15 seconds.
+Or use a tofu press if you have one.)

 • Cut tofu into about 3/4-inch cubes and place in single file on baking sheet.